davletovb/davletovb.github.io/journal.md

 In this project, I built a Machine Learning service that can predict the Air Quality Index (AQI) in a specific Canadian city in the next few days using a 100% serverless stack.
 Here’s a summary of the steps I took to accomplish this:

-1. I created a feature generation script that first fetches raw weather and pollutant data from an external API like https://aqicn.org.
+1. I created a feature generation script that first fetches raw weather and pollutant data from an external API [https://aqicn.org](https://aqicn.org).
 Then, I computed features from this raw data (model inputs) and targets (model outputs) and stored them in the cloud.

-2. To ensure I had enough historical data (from https://www.weatherbit.io API) to train a Machine Learning model, I ran the feature script for a range of past dates.
+2. To ensure I had enough historical data (from [https://www.weatherbit.io](https://www.weatherbit.io) API) to train a Machine Learning model, I ran the feature script for a range of past dates.

-3. I then fetched historical (features, targets) data, trained and evaluated the best ML model possible for this data (e.g. ARIMA, Exponential Smoothing), and stored the trained model.
+3. Then fetched historical (features, targets) data, trained and evaluated the best ML model possible for this data (e.g. ARIMA, Exponential Smoothing), and stored the trained model.

-4. I set up a GitHub action to automatically run the feature generation script every day, using GitHub’s serverless computing power which is free.
+4. Set up a GitHub action to automatically run the feature generation script every day, using GitHub’s serverless computing power which is free.

-5. I used Streamlit, a Python library, to create a web app that loads the model and features from the Feature Store, computes model predictions, and shows them on a beautiful UI.
+5. Used Streamlit, a Python library, to create a web app that loads the model and features from the Feature Store, computes model predictions, and shows them on a beautiful UI.

 In summary, I built a Machine Learning service that predicts the Air Quality Index in a specific city in the next selected days, using a serverless stack.
 By automating the feature generation and model training script, the model will be updated regularly for better prediction results.

-To access the code: Github link
+To access the code: [github](https://github.com/davletovb/clearsky)

-To see the web app UI: link
+To see the web app: [dashboard](https://clearsky.streamlit.app/)

 ## Long Form Q&A with Haystack